Noetherian and affine properties of quantum moduli and $\mathfrak{g}$-skein algebras: Introduction

 There are at least two areas of good motivations to study the quantum moduli algebras.
 On one hand, the definition of $\mathcal{L}_{g,n}(\mathfrak{g})$ relies on Hopf algebra and quantum group theory.
 It is built by a twisting procedure from $2g+n$ copies of the quantum coordinate algebra $\mathcal{O}_q(G)$ associated to a complex semisimple algebraic group $G$ with Lie algebra $\mathfrak{g}$, and it is therefore a natural problem to study the algebraic structure and representation theory of $\mathcal{L}_{g,n}(\mathfrak{g})$ and $\mathcal{L}_{g,n}^{U_q}(\mathfrak{g})$.

-On another hand, connections with quantum topology are well-established: for instance, \cite{ASduke} showed that the Witten-Reshetikin-Turaev representations of the mapping class groups of surfaces can be recovered from certain representations of $\mathcal{L}_{g,n}(\mathfrak{g})$, \cite{BFK, BFK2} proved (with a slightly different formalism) that $\mathcal{L}_{g,n}^{U_q}(\mathfrak{sl}_2)$ is isomorphic to the Kauffman bracket skein algebra of $\Sigma_{g,n}^\circ$, and recently these results have been extended in \cite{Faitg3,FaitgMCG} and \cite {FaitgHol, korinman} respectively.
-It is a natural problem to extend the isomorphism of $\mathcal{L}_{g,n}^{U_q}(\mathfrak{g})$ with a skein algebra beyond $\mathfrak{g} = \mathfrak{sl}_2$.
-By using such an isomorphism one can naturally expect that $\mathcal{L}_{g,n}(\mathfrak{g})$, which has an algebraic flavour by definition, provides good tools to study the skein algebras.

-Our results in this paper make advances on these two families of problems.
-Firstly, we show that $\mathcal{L}_{g,n}(\mathfrak{g})$ and $\mathcal{L}_{g,n}^{U_q}(\mathfrak{g})$ are Noetherian, finitely generated rings, and have no non-trivial zero divisors.
-Such properties are well-known for $\mathcal{O}_q(G)$ and the subalgebra of invariant elements under the coadjoint action of $U_q(\mathfrak{g})$ (see eg. \cite[Prop.
+Our first main result makes progresses in this direction.
+We show that $\mathcal{L}_{g,n}(\mathfrak{g})$ and $\mathcal{L}_{g,n}^{U_q}(\mathfrak{g})$ are Noetherian, finitely generated rings, and are domains.
+Such properties are well-known for $\mathcal{O}_q(G)$ and the subalgebra of invariant elements under the coadjoint action of $U_q(\mathfrak{g})$ (see e.g. \cite[Prop.
 3.117]{VY}).
 In our context we use also tools, like filtrations, which are standard for quantum groups, and a version of the Hilbert--Nagata theorem in invariant theory.
 The similar result when $g=0$ was obtained in \cite{BR2}.
 The present genus $g>0$ case is substantially more complicated.

+On the other hand, connections with quantum topology are well-established since the $'90$s.
+For instance, \cite{ASduke} showed that the Witten-Reshetikin-Turaev representations of the mapping class groups of surfaces can be recovered from certain representations of $\mathcal{L}_{g,n}(\mathfrak{g})$.
+Also, \cite{BFK, BFK2} proved (with a slightly different formalism) that $\mathcal{L}_{g,n}^{U_q}(\mathfrak{sl}_2)$ is isomorphic to the Kauffman bracket skein algebra of $\Sigma_{g,n}^\circ$, and recently these results have been extended in \cite{Faitg3,FaitgMCG} and \cite {FaitgHol, korinman} respectively.
+It is a natural problem to extend the isomorphism of $\mathcal{L}_{g,n}^{U_q}(\mathfrak{g})$ with a skein algebra beyond $\mathfrak{g} = \mathfrak{sl}_2$.
+By using such an isomorphism one can naturally expect that $\mathcal{L}_{g,n}(\mathfrak{g})$, which has an algebraic flavour by definition, provides good tools to study the skein algebras.